LittleCrowRevi/QoL-Tomato-Fixes/README.md

-# Fabric Example Mod
+# Tomato Fixes | Fabric

-## Setup
+Purpose

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Fixes and additions for the playthrough of the modpack AOF3 and maybe some others later

 ## License